junha12345/study_kaggle/README.md

 ## keep in mind

-  1. when the results come out the way i want in to
+  1. when the results doesn't come out the way i want in to

     spend more time in feature enginneering